 What Is a Credit Card Network?

 When you dip, tap, or swipe your credit card to make a store purchase or enter your card number online, you're requesting that your card issuer pay the merchant.
-But that payment first has to go through a credit card network
+But that payment first has to go through a credit card network.

-How Credit Card Networks Operate
+How Credit Card Networks Work

 - To pay for a $23 haircut, you swipe or dip your card at Lola’s Hair Salon point-of-sale system (POS), using an ABCD Bank Visa.